Brett Kavanaugh Supreme Court nomination: September 5, 2018

-The second day of the hearing began with the senators asking direct questions at Kavanaugh about specific incidents, or his personal position on cases or general ideas.
-Members of the committee were allowed 30 minutes per individual to question the Judge on his record, with key points being his judicial philosophy, Roe v.
+The second day of the hearing began with the senators asking direct questions of Kavanaugh about specific incidents, or his personal position on cases or general ideas.
+Members of the committee were allowed 30 minutes per individual to question the judge on his record, with key points being his judicial philosophy, Roe v.
 Wade, and his role in programs implemented after 9/11 by the Bush administration.
 Kavanaugh testified that he believed Roe was "settled as a precedent of the Supreme Court" and that Planned Parenthood v.
 Casey was "precedent on precedent".
 He explained that he "did my level best in an emergency posture" when voting to deny a detained teenager an abortion in Garza v.
 Hargan.

 There were several contentious exchanges between Kavanaugh and Democratic senators during the day.
 During one, Cory Booker implied that Kavanaugh had been open to racial profiling tactics, citing an email exchange between Kavanaugh and a colleague, emails marked "committee confidential," meaning that they could not be discussed publicly.
 In another, Kamala Harris pointedly asked Kavanaugh if he had ever discussed the Robert Mueller investigation with anybody at the Kasowitz Benson Torres firm, that was founded by Marc Kasowitz, a former personal attorney of President Trump.
 Kavanaugh was reticent about answering, saying that he would need the names of people who worked there to know if he spoke with anyone about it.
 Harris repeated her question over and over again as Kavanaugh repeatedly evaded giving a direct answer.

-Interruptions from protestors continued to be seen in the courtroom, with both Judge Kavanaugh and Senator Grassley and others speaking about the disruptions, with Grassley placing blame on the Democrat Senators.
+Interruptions from protestors continued to be seen in the courtroom, with both Judge Kavanaugh and Senator Grassley and others speaking about the disruptions, with Grassley placing blame on the Democratic senators.
 According to Capitol Police officials, 73 protesters were arrested and charged for unlawful demonstrations during the day of the hearing including 66 who were removed from the hearing room.